-Building, maintaining, redesigning, and migrating WordPress websites.
+- Building, maintaining, redesigning, and migrating WordPress websites.

-Building sitemaps or wireframes for WordPress websites.
+- Building sitemaps or wireframes for WordPress websites.

-Designing and developing new features and functions for WordPress websites.
+- Designing and developing new features and functions for WordPress websites.

-Testing and debugging code written by other developers.
+- Testing and debugging code written by other developers.

-Be aware of help desk tickets for broken web pages, hacks, and other issues.
+- Being aware of help desk tickets for broken web pages, hacks, and other issues.

-Configuring regular automated backups.
+- Configuring regular automated backups.

-Safely updating plugins, themes, PHP versions, and WordPress versions.
+- Safely updating plugins, themes, PHP versions, and WordPress versions.

 What skills do you need to become a full-stack WordPress developer?